2018 Program Series at MOFAD

 With an education in food and cooking, children can grow up to be informed consumers, adventurous eaters, and inspired creators.
 Our Kids in the Kitchen series will allow children ages 6-12 to play and experiment with foods and perhaps even create their own tasty snacks!

 Last year saw our inaugural Spring Spirits series, an incredibly popular offering thanks to the world-class speakers who taught us about the production of mezcal, the history of pisco, the people of vodka, and the flavors of rum.
-This year, we continue to explore spirits from around the globe and the ingredients and people that shape our favorite cocktails.
+This year, we continue to explore seasonal spirits from around the globe and the ingredients and people that shape some of our favorite beverages.

 Our connection to nature is never greater than when we eat, though this can often get lost in the mire of synthetic foods, busy lives, and urban living.
 Wild Foods aims to bring us back to nature as much as possible through seasonal tastings, hands-on experiences, and substantive education.